 The National Trout Center is a great place for fishermen, families, groups and schools to visit!

-Another week has passed and the streams are still very fishable.
-As of August 9th Mill Creek at the county road 2 bridge in Chatfield is at 65 centimeters of visibility.
-With western days going on this weekend it might be a bit busy, but Mill Creek is fishable in all forms of trout fishing.
-As of August 9th Trout Run at buck snort park had over a meter of visibility.
-This stream is looking very clean and can be fished in any manner of trout fishing.
-As of August 9th the South Branch of the Root River at the county road 17 bridge was at 75 centimeters of visibility.
-The Root River is back down to its normal water level and the water is just a little cloudy, but still fishable in all forms of trout fishing.
+With rain showers over night streams are looking good, but with chances of rain in the area all day mean that the stream conditions will most likely decline.
+As of August 24th Mill Creek at the county road 2 bridge in Chatfield had 80 centimeters of water visibility.
+This stream is fishable in all manners of trout fishing.
+As of August 24th Trout Run at Bucksnort Park had over a meter of water visibility.
+This stream is looking very good and is currently fishable in all forms of fly fishing.
+As of August 24th the South Branch of the Root Rive was at 75 centimeters of visibility.
+The Root River Is looking pretty clear and is fishable in all manners of trout fishing.